Convergence of stochastic gradient descent schemes for Lojasiewicz-landscapes: Introduction

-Moreover, in the case where the set of accumulation points $\cC=\{x:f(x)=0\}$ does not contain a continuum of elements, i.e., there does not exist an injective mapping taking $[0,1]$ to $\cC$, then we have almost sure convergence of $(X_n)$ on $\IC$. \end{theorem}
+Moreover, in the case where the set of critical points of $f$, $\cC=\{x:\nabla f(x)=0\}$, does not contain a continuum of elements, i.e., there does not exist an injective mapping taking $[0,1]$ to $\cC$, then we have almost sure convergence of $(X_n)_{n \in \N_0}$ on $\IC$. \end{theorem}

 \begin{rem} Note that in the case where $\cC$ is countable the set $\cC$ does not contain a continuum of elements. \end{rem}

 Next we prepare the main result of convergence under \loja-type assumptions.